husarion/rosbot-autonomy/README.md

 #### Option 2: Localization Mode

-To allow the ROSbot 2R/PRO to localize on a previously created map using AMCL, run:
+To allow the ROSbot 2, 2R and 2 PRO to localize on a previously created map using AMCL, run:

 ```bash
 SLAM_MODE=localization docker compose up -d
 ```

+> [!NOTE]
-> **Note:** You do not need to stop the containers to switch between modes.
+> You do not need to stop the containers to switch between modes.

 ### Stopping the Containers